 Are you a Master’s student or a professional degree student in the life science domain at UiO with an innovative idea that you want to test out and build on in the lab?
 Why not apply for biomaker funding from UiO:Life Science?
-The application deadline is postponed to 15 August.
+The application deadline was 15 August.

 As the first country, Norway has signed an agreement with Elsevier that ensures that Norwegian researchers can publish open access at no extra cost in most of Elsevier's journals.